renpapers/codeword/Week 09/readme.md

 # WIP - START TRIALLING
 WARNING: my code has a lottttt of notes and '//' in it! please excuse the mess, it reflects how much of a mess i currently am.
 My code writing style is a reflection of how my brain works.

+Trial 1
 <img src="trial1.JPG">

+Trial 2
 <img src="trial2.JPG">

+Trial 3
 <img src="trial3.JPG">

+Trial 4: This one I simply added an alpha to the text/ellipses, and I fell in love with how when clicking multiple times, a 'glow' effect was emulated, and added depth to the stars, and a ghostly, sort of lonely feel to the text.
+I'd like to further explore this and find a way to create a glow effect easily in my sketch.
 <img src="trial4.JPG">